SonarSource/sonarqube-roslyn-sdk/README.md

    - If the analyzer author has not provided a SonarQube plugin for their analyzer then users will be able to generate a plugin from an analyzer NuGet package, although they won't be able to provide such rich metadata.

 ### Getting started

-#### Current limitations:
-   - the analyzer must be available as a NuGet package
-   - the analyzer must use Roslyn v1.0 or v1.1
-   - only C# rules are supported

-These limitations will be addressed at some point in the future.

 #### To generate a SonarQube plugin for an analyzer:
 1. Download and install the latest [released version](https://github.com/SonarSource-VisualStudio/sonarqube-roslyn-sdk/releases/download/1.0/SonarQube.Roslyn.SDK-1.0.zip)